Yamini2001/LeetCode-Solutions/README.md

   ## Count Partitions With Even Sum Difference
   Return the number of partitions where the difference between the sum of the left and right subarrays is even.

+  ## Count Partitions With Max-Min Difference At Most K
+  Return the total number of ways to partition nums under this condition.